The 2013-2014 IMPACT Social Entrepreneurship Award Winners

 To Lemon Hill

-With: A Turkish private school and architecure firm
+Collaborators: A Turkish private school and an architecure firm

-- Ekin Balcioglu (MFA Fine Arts/Visual and Critical Studies)
+- Ekin Balcioglu (MFA Fine Arts/MA Visual and Critical Studies)

-- Debbie Ebanks Schlums (MFA Fine Arts/Visual and Critical Studies)
+- Debbie Ebanks Schlums (MFA Fine Arts/MA Visual and Critical Studies)

 - Hubert Wong (BFA Film)

-- Calder Yates (MFA Fine Arts/Visual and Critical Studies)
+- Calder Yates (MFA Fine Arts/MA Visual and Critical Studies)

 To Lemon Hill is project whereby Syrian refugee children can access education in Turkey.
 Established as a Saturday programme, the children are bussed to a school where volunteer teachers and high school students teach Turkish and other subjects.